mau5mat/gm-ladder-webservice/README.md

 - Refactoring work:
   - SQLite -> Postgres
+  - Create a Docker container for the app
+    - Run pre-commit linting
     - Basic GitHub Actions CI Pipeline
   - General re-architecture of app
   - Refactoring repetitive code
+  - Add Logging middleware

 ## Description

 First and foremost, if anybody has any feedback or pointers into how to improve this project I would love to hear it.
 Please leave a PR or Email me on mau5mat@gmail.com!

 This project was an exercise in learning Persistent/Servant/HSpec.
-I also wanted to gain some more context for some advanced Haskell topics (such as Monad Transformer stacks) to better learn the langauge and become more familiar with a lot of common industry-used libraries and techniques.
+I also wanted to gain some more context for some advanced Haskell topics (such as Monad Transformer stacks) to better learn the language and become more familiar with a lot of common industry-used libraries and techniques.

 The project has a few main goals :-